Abeikud/WeEvents/README2.md

     - Live demo of your system.

-    - Explanation of your OOP design (inheritance, recursion, linked lists).
+    - Explanation of your OOP design (inheritance, interfaces) and your choice of data structures and algorithms (linked lists, queues, recursion).

+    - Run your tests for one unit of your system.

     - Reflection on your use of AI.